MRdeveloper123/MRDBConfigure-Windows/README.md

 # MRDBConfigure_Windows

+## Warning: The project had been archived, because we use "json" instead.

 #### Don't worry, the configuration tool will be integrated into the corresponding version of MRDB by default, so you don't need to clone or download this project.

 ---